NASA-IMPACT/IGARSS-tutorial-2024/README.md

 <!---- Provide an overview of what is being achieved in this repo ---->
-# HLS Foundation model Finetuning using AWS Sagemaker
+# IGARSS Tutorial 2024

-This repo demonstrates the how  Harmonized Landsat and Sentinel-2 (HLS) Foundation Model can be finetuned using AWS sagemaker.
-The repo will also demonstrate how to get inferences from the fine-tuned model after the training is complete.
+This repo contains materials for the tutorial: [GRSS ESI/HDCRS Machine Learning Lifecycle in High Performance Computers and Cloud: A Focus on Geospatial Foundation Models](https://www.2024.ieeeigarss.org/tutorials.php#tut1).
+In this tutorial we will cover geospatial foundation models and Large Language Models for science.
+We will also be fine-tuning the aforementioned models for specific usecases.
+For the purposes of this tutorial, we will be utilizing AWS sagemaker environment.
+The repo will also demonstrate how to get inferences from the fine-tuned geospatial and LLM models after the training is complete.

 # Prerequisites
 1. Basic understanding of git